BigBobbo/Godot/README.md

 3. Add turn/phase indicators
 4. Add hover tooltips for units
 5. Add battle statistics tracking

+### To Be Triaged
+1. Show unit that is about to be deployed
+2. Introduce the concept of units as opposed to models
+3. Destroyed units should be marked as such but remain on the battlefield until the end of the turn
+4. Add a way to select a unit to deploy

 ## Current Phase Implementation Status
 - [x] Deployment Phase